 biography

 Born John Feggo in Oxford, New Jersey, on October 8, 1910, Kirk Alyn became the screen's first Superman in the 15-chapter 1948 Columbia serial of the same name.
 Alyn had worked as an actor for many years prior to taking on his most famous role, with some success.
-After attending Columbia University, Alyn started his show business career as a dancer and then worked the vaudeville circuit and before moving to Broadway as a actor/dancer.
+After attending Columbia University, Alyn started his show business career as a dancer and then worked the vaudeville circuit before moving to Broadway as an actor/dancer, where he spent about 14 years.
+Alyn also worked in early New York-based television in the late 1930s and early 1940s.
 In the early 1940s, he went to Hollywood to attempt to break into films.
 Soon after his arrival, in 1942 Alyn married actress-singer Virginia O'Brien, and the couple had three children before divorcing in 1955.

 the films of kirk alyn